Mexican Recipes

 A Note on Tex-Mex Pasta

 This dish is a mashup and does not pretend otherwise.
-The bones are Italian-American penne alla vodka; the accent is Tex-Mex.
-Swapping vodka for tequila and finishing with lime, jalapeno, and cilantro is the kind of border cooking that happens whenever two pantries share a kitchen.
+The bones are a creamy Italian-American tomato pasta; the accent is Tex-Mex.
+Building the base on roasted tomato paste and vegetable broth, then finishing with lime, jalapeno, and cilantro, is the kind of border cooking that happens whenever two pantries share a kitchen.
 It is a pasta, not a soup, and it sits in a different place on the table than our fresh tomato salsa.
 If you want more tomato pasta in this family, try our tomato basil pasta for something lighter, our spicy tomato shrimp pasta for heat with seafood, or browse the full set of tomato sauce recipes.

 Frequently Asked Questions